Hobart’s

 Mrs Frances Underwood

-Secretary: Helen Cronin (Operations Manager & Public Officer)
+Helen Cronin (Operations Manager & Public Officer)

 The Eisteddfod provides a wonderful opportunity for young performers to build confidence, hone stage presence and of course receive authentic feedback from nationally respected adjudicators.